Here are a few interesting articles I’ve read lately.

 Sparely populated suburbs may look appealing, she said, but without an active sidewalk life, without the frequent, serendipitous interactions of many different people, “there is no public acquaintanceship, no foundation of public trust, no cross-connections with the necessary people–and no practice or ease in applying the most ordinary techniques of city public life at lowly levels.”

 This has been going around like wild fire.
 The 85th Percentile Rule in Traffic Engineering from Copenhagenize: an outdated way of setting traffic speeds which ignores neighborhood context, pedestrians and cyclists.
-This model is still being used in almost every city in the world.
+This model is still being used in many U.S. cities.

 Imagine a street where the average speed is 50 km/h.
 If the speed limit is reduced by 5 km/h then, according to this archaic model, the drivers are allegedly exposed to a higher risk.
 What is most shocking is that this entire concept completely ignores pedestrians and cyclists.
 Another horrific conclusion from this graph is that when you increase the speed limit, the crash risk is alleged to be less than for slow speeds.

 The Institute of Traffic Engineers wrote: “The 85th Percentile is how drivers vote with their feet”.
 They forgot to mention that, when it comes to establishing speed limits in cities, pedestrians and cyclists are excluded from this election.
 They don’t even get the chance to go to the polls.